-Yes, you can!
 I chose fresh spinach but you could swap it for arugula, grilled asparagus, broccolini or kale.
 I also used refreshing cucumber sticks to offset the heat (I used quite a bit of cayenne) but you could omit that or use broccoli stalks for a bit of crunch.
-You could also add a spoonful of thick yogurt to the mixture, if you don’t need this fish wraps recipe to be dairy free.
+You could also add a spoonful of thick yogurt to the mixture, if you don’t need this recipe to be dairy free.
 Alternatively serve these healthy fish wraps with a dollop of low fat ranch dip.

 For a more satisfying meal idea serve with spiced homemade baked potato wedges.

-Fish Wraps Recipe with Spinach
+Fish Wraps with Spinach

 - 500 g fresh or frozen cod/haddock

-- 2 tablespoons coconut oil/olive oil
+- 2 tbsp coconut oil/olive oil

 - 2 handfuls spinach chopped